Andrei Sverdlov: Career

-Andrei Sverdlov's father, Yakov Sverdlov was one of principle organisers of the October Revolution, and one of the most powerful politicians in Russia until his early death.
+Andrei Sverdlov's father, Yakov Sverdlov was one of the main organizers of the October Revolution, and one of the most powerful politicians in Russia until his early death.
 He was in prison when Andrei was born.
-His mother, Klaudia, was also a high ranking official, working in education, and an Old Bolshevik.
+His mother, Klavdia, was also a high-ranking official, working in education, and an Old Bolshevik.
 From the age of four, Andrei lived with his parents in exile in Siberia.
 As a seven year old, he lived in the Kremlin.
 During the power struggle that followed the death of the Soviet leader, Vladimir Lenin, Andrei Sverdlov backed Leon Trotsky against Stalin and as a 16 year old, in 1927, and made speeches in school supporting the Left Opposition.
-By 1929, he had abandoned the opposition, and joined Komsomol, the communist youth league.
+By 1929, he had abandoned the opposition, and joined the Komsomol, the communist youth league.
 But in 1930, he made what he later described as "a vile statement about Comrade Stalin."

-Sverdlov joined the Communist Party in 1932, and married Nina Podvoiskaya, the 16 year old daughter of the Old Bolshevik, Nikolai Podvoisky.
-In 1935, he was arrested, along with his closest friend, Vadim Obolonsky, son of the eminent Bolshevik, Valerian Osinsky.
+Sverdlov joined the Communist Party in 1932, and married Nina Podvoiskaya, the 16-year-old daughter of the Old Bolshevik, Nikolai Podvoisky.

+In 1935, he was arrested, along with his closest friend, Vadim Obolensky, son of the eminent Bolshevik, Valerian Obolensky.
 When Nikolai Bukharin contacted Stalin to ask why they had been arrested, Stalin replied that they were 'freethinkers'., but he ordered Sverdlov's release, and instructed him to join the NKVD.
 He was arrested again in January 1938.
 Allegedly, this was a ruse: he remained on the NKVD payroll, and was acting as an informant, taking advantage of the trust other prisoners put in him because of who his father was.
 He was released in December, after Lavrentiy Beria had taken control of the NKVD.

 One of the prisoners he was assigned to interrogate was a childhood acquaintance, Anna Larina, widow of Nikolai Bukharin.
 When she first saw him in Lubyanka prison, she thought at first that he was a fellow prisoner, until she noticed his smart appearance and "self-satisfied face".
 She wrote later: